Higher Walton, Lancashire

 The village was formerly called Moon's Mill, and developed around a cotton mill in the 19th century.

 Governance

 Higher Walton is in the county of Lancashire.
 It is part of the district of South Ribble, which is a borough formed in 1974 after the reorganisation of local government in the Local Government Act 1972.
 It had been part of the township of Walton-le-Dale.
 In 1877, a local board was formed for the township, which in 1894 became Walton le Dale Urban District.

 As part of the Samlesbury & Walton ward, Higher Walton is represented on South Ribble Borough Council by two councillors, and As of 2010, both are from the Conservative Party.

-Famous residents
+Notable residents

-The contralto, Kathleen Ferrier (1912–1953) was born in the village.
+The contralto Kathleen Ferrier (1912–1953) was born in the village.